-Speech Language Pathology in Motion follows the “Best Practice Statements” set by the American Hippotherapy Association and the American Speech Language and Hearing Association.
-It is considered best practice for hippotherapy to be included as part of a total plan of care.
-It is offered in conjunction with other speech therapy treatment strategies in order to provide the best possible results for our clients.
+SLPIM follows the “Best Practice Statements” set by the American Hippotherapy Association and the recommendations of the American Speech Language and Hearing Association when incorporating hippotherapy into speech treatment.
+It is considered best practice for hippotherapy to be included as part of a larger total plan of care.
+It is offered in conjunction with other speech therapy treatment tools, strategies, approaches, and methods in order to provide the best possible results for our clients.

-There is substantial body of research related to the use of animals in therapy.
-There are over 50 peer reviewed, published articles specific to the use of hippotherapy in treatment listed on The American Hippotherapy Association bibliography.
-In addition, there are numerous articles related to the benefits of animal assisted therapy.
-According to the Human Animal Bond Research Institute, "people are happier and healthier in the presence of animals.
+There are over 350 articles listed related to the use equines in activities and therapies here.
+In addition, there are numerous articles related to the benefits of incorporating animals in therapy.
+According to the Human Animal Bond Research Institute (HABRI), "people are happier and healthier in the presence of animals.
 Scientifically-documented benefits of the human-animal bond include decreased blood pressure, reduced anxiety, and enhanced feelings of well-being."
-Research related to animal assisted therapy and hippotherapy show evidence of the following:

-During treatment incorporating Hippotherapy, the speech language pathologist is assisted by a team.
+When including a period of purposefully manipulated equine movement (hippotherapy) in a therapy session, the speech language pathologist is assisted by a team.
 Each member of the team plays an important role.
 The team is made up of a specially trained: